Keith-Howard/Simple-Puppeteer-example/README.md

 have a local web server.
 How to install local, In VS Code open project folder where all files have been unzipped In Terminal window execute npm install in the client directory and in the server directory.
+If you notice you have a lot of ciritcal dependency issues after running npm install, execute npm audit fix --force to resolve this.
 Execute node index.js in the server directory and in another terminal run npm start in the client directory.

 # To run puppeteer